-- Setting Environment Variables on Linux and Unix Systems After Manual Upgrades Check that required operating system environment variables point to the directories of the new Oracle Database release. - Check PL/SQL Packages and Dependent Procedures It is possible that packages that you installed in the earlier release Oracle Database are not available in the new release, which can affect applications.
+- Setting Environment Variables on Linux and Unix Systems After Manual Upgrades Check that required operating system environment variables point to the directories of the new Oracle Database release. - Recompile Invalid Objects in the Database After you install, patch, or upgrade a database, recompile invalid objects on the CDB and PDBs with a recompilation driver script.

-- Upgrading Statistics Tables Created by the DBMS_STATS Package After Upgrading Oracle Database - If you created statistics tables using the DBMS_STATS.CREATE_STAT_TABLE procedure, then upgrade these tables by running DBMS_STATS.UPGRADE_STAT_TABLE. - Configuring the FTP and HTTP Ports and HTTP Authentication for Oracle XML DB Oracle Database Configuration Assistant (DBCA) does not configure ports for Oracle XML DB on Oracle Database 12c and later releases.
-Upgrades use digest authentication. - Install Oracle Text Supplied Knowledge Bases After Upgrading Oracle Database After an Oracle Database upgrade, all user extensions to the Oracle Text supplied knowledge bases must be regenerated. - Replace the DEMO Directory in Read-Only Oracle Homes After upgrading Read-Only Oracle homes, make a copy of the earlier release Oracle Database demo directory, and replace the demo directory in the Read-Only Oracle home with the new release demo directory. - Configure Access Control Lists (ACLs) to External Network Services Oracle Database 12c and later releases include fine-grained access control to the UTL TCP, UTL SMTP, UTL MAIL, UTL HTTP, or UTL INADDR packages. - Enabling Oracle Database Vault After Upgrading Oracle Database Depending on your target database release, you can be required to disable Oracle Database Vault to complete an Oracle Database upgrade. - Check for the SQLNET.ALLOWED_LOGON_VERSION Parameter Behavior Connections to Oracle Database from clients earlier than release 10g fail with the error ORA-28040: No matching authentication protocol.
+- Check PL/SQL Packages and Dependent Procedures It is possible that packages that you installed in the earlier release Oracle Database are not available in the new release, which can affect applications. - Configuring the FTP and HTTP Ports and HTTP Authentication for Oracle XML DB Oracle Database Configuration Assistant (DBCA) does not configure ports for Oracle XML DB on Oracle Database 12c and later releases.
+Upgrades use digest authentication. - Install Oracle Text Supplied Knowledge Bases After Upgrading Oracle Database After an Oracle Database upgrade, all user extensions to the Oracle Text supplied knowledge bases must be regenerated. - Replace the DEMO Directory in Read-Only Oracle Homes After upgrading Read-Only Oracle homes, make a copy of the earlier release Oracle Database demo directory, and replace the demo directory in the Read-Only Oracle home with the new release demo directory. - Configure Access Control Lists (ACLs) to External Network Services Oracle Database 12c and later releases include fine-grained access control to the UTL_TCP, UTL_SMTP, UTL_MAIL, UTL_HTTP, or UTL_INADDR packages. - Enabling Oracle Database Vault After Upgrading Oracle Database Depending on your target database release, you can be required to reenable Oracle Database Vault, or revoke Oracle Database Vault role granted for upgrade. - Check for the SQLNET.ALLOWED_LOGON_VERSION Parameter Behavior Connections to Oracle Database from clients earlier than release 10g fail with the error ORA-28040: No matching authentication protocol.